popsiiicle/spacegame/ideas.md

 - balance is very hard when you only care about characters at their strongest (overwatch charavters are meta with certain comp, finals classes are meta based off of meta gadgets

 - art style should prioritize depth and visualization bc its what I'm good at

+- Lots of characters are good for player expression even though they're not unique

+- titanfall grapple animation is sick